 Whilst specialist art market professionals and museum curators have the knowledge and experience to judge the age of an old object made from ivory, people without such specialist knowledge may struggle to do so.

 BADA’s service has therefore been developed to help private sellers and those without sufficient knowledge ensure they are fulfilling their legal obligations.
+The service is also available to those who lack sufficient expertise to be in a position to declare that an ivory item predates 3 March 1947 when registering it under the Ivory Act 2018 prior to offering it for sale (see below).

 To download a BADA endangered species declaration click here